top of page

 Afghanistan

-After 20 years of continuous violence by the Taliban and other insurgency movements targeting civilians in Afghanistan, on August 15, 2021, the Taliban took the capital city of Kabul and dissolved the government and the democratic order in Afghanistan.
-Since then, the humanitarian crisis in Afghanistan has continued to exacerbate pre-existing challenges, including poverty, hunger, and escalating violence in the country already struggling to recover from the pandemic.
-U.S. forces, Taliban, pro-government forces, and other non-state actors continued to bomb indiscriminately.
-As such, civilians are hurt and killed while civilian establishments, including education facilities, are damaged and destroyed.
-The Taliban also disbanded the parliament, comprising both upper and lower houses, with elected representatives from citizens across the country.
-The elected provincial councils were also disbanded, leaving no avenue for the political representation of the people in the current power structure.
-This particularly damaged ethnic minorities and vulnerable groups.
+After 20 years of continuous violence by the Taliban and other insurgency movements targeting civilians in Afghanistan, on August 15, 2021, the Taliban took the capital city of Kabul and dissolved the government and the democratic order in Afghanistan, including disbanding the national parliament and the provincial councils.
+Since then, the humanitarian crisis in Afghanistan has continued to exacerbate pre-existing challenges, including poverty, hunger, and escalating violence in the country, which is still struggling to recover from the pandemic.

-Under Taliban rule, scholars and the academic community is under great threat, case in point is the arrest of renowned Kabul University Professor, Dr. Faizullah Jalal, who was detained and allegedly tortured after he criticized Taliban policies on national television.
-Dr. Mumtaz Sherzai from Khost University is another scholar who was disappeared and later discovered dead with evidence of torture.
+The Taliban also target individual scholars and other members of the academic community.
+An example is the arrest of renowned Kabul University Professor, Dr. Faizullah Jalal, who was detained and allegedly tortured after he criticized Taliban policies on national television.
+Dr. Mumtaz Sherzai from Khost University is another scholar who was forcefully disappeared and later discovered dead with evidence of torture.
 Scholars critical of the government, especially those committed to women’s education are targeted by the Taliban regime.
 One example is Professor Ismail Mashal, who was arrested in February of 2023 while distributing free books near the Ministry of Education.
 Professor Mashal was arrested for a social media post, contents of which allegedly constituted “provocative actions against the Taliban government”.
+In December 2024, the Taliban forced 12 professors to resign from their positions at Sayed Jamaluddin Afghani University due to ideological disagreements with the Taliban.
+Similarly, in May 2025, the Taliban’s Ministry of Higher Education dismissed 50 faculty and staff members from Bamiyan University, with most members dismissed being from the minority Hazara ethnic group.
+Additionally, they also shut down four private universities that are known for their affiliation with ethnic and religious minority groups, such as the Shia Muslim community.

 Please send appeals to the following: